El Salvador ex-rebel's lead 'irreversible,' rival wants recount

 He also asked the country’s attorney general to guard all electoral material and urged international observers to remain in El Salvador a few more days.

-The dispute raises the prospect of legal challenges.
-However it is resolved, the victor will have a weak mandate to govern.
+But Eugenio Chicas, head of the tribunal, said the law did not allow for a vote-by-vote recount, but that a recount of disputed polling stations would begin Tuesday.

-The election tribunal has not formally declared Sanchez Ceren the winner, saying it needs to review challenges to some ballots and that it is waiting for the final vote count.
+The election tribunal has not formally declared Sanchez Ceren the winner, pending the review of challenges to some ballots and a definitive vote count.

-He said definitive results would be ready in three or four days.
+Along with other FMLN leaders, he has moderated his policies since the peace accords were signed in 1992 and the rebel group became a political party.

+The affable, media-shy 69-year-old has said he will build on its social programs, which include a glass of milk a day for children and free school uniforms, shoes and supplies.

-Additional reporting by Noe Torres in San Salvador and Dave Graham, Miguel Gutierrez, Alexandra Alper and Julia Symmes Cobb; Writing by Simon Gardner; Editing by Kieran Murray, Ross Colvin and Mohammad Zargham
+Additional reporting by Noe Torres in San Salvador and Dave Graham, Miguel Gutierrez, Alexandra Alper and Julia Symmes Cobb; Writing by Simon Gardner; Editing by Kieran Murray, Ross Colvin and Lisa Shumaker